 This journal has an embargo period of 12 months.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop.

 Studies on patients or volunteers require ethics committee approval and informed consent which should be documented in your paper.

 N.B.
 For reasons of available space, manuscripts that exceed the required word limits (below) will be declined automatically.
-All articles other than Editorials and Letters to the Editor are subject to full peer review.1.
-Editorials are either written or commissioned by the Editors and should not exceed 1000 words (not including a maximum of 20 references; one small figure can be included).
+All articles other than Editorials and Letters to the Editor are subject to full peer review.

 The term 'diabetic' should be avoided.
 Preferred terminology is, for example, 'person with diabetes' or 'in the group without diabetes'.
 The terms 'Type 1' and 'Type 2 diabetes mellitus' should be used.HbA1c Values

 Author should report glycated haemoglobin (HbA1c) measurement in derived NGSP units (%; to one decimal point) in addition to IFCC (International Federation of Clinical Chemistry) units (mmol/mol; no decimal point).
 NGSP units should be listed first followed by IFCC units in parentheses.

 The abbreviation for haemoglobin A1c / glycated haemoglogin - should be HbA1c, not the Americal version of A1C.Article structure

 Subdivision - numbered sections